nodejsafrica/admin/README.md

 ### Director

 A leader of a national chapter is acknowledged as the Director.
-Director represents he/her/they/it country on the Node.js Africa Board of Directors.
+A Director represents he/her country on the Node.js Africa Board of Directors.
 The Director is tasked with the responsibility of maintaining local chapters that are considered as a WG and co-ordinate team players to be effective.

 ### Chair